MarkoBlanusa/ADA_project/README.md

 Then use "main_test_results.py" and "test_trade_env_numpy.py" for both training.
 The testing is always done in numpy.
 In the "main_test_results.py", adapt the directory of your folder for checkpoints.

-If you want to create or store new data in the dataset, use the "data_collector.py" module by instantiating
+If you want to create or store new data in the dataset, use the "main_data.py" module and choose the desired values.